-This management plan identifies the actions to manage the Riparian Reserves, as part of the Clark County Reserve System under the Multiple Species Habitat Conservation Plan (MSHCP).
-This management plan links management actions to the conservation goals and objectives to restore, conserve, and protect desert riparian habitats for the MSHCP covered riparian birds, which include southwestern willow flycatcher (Empidonax traillii extimus), yellow-billed cuckoo (Coccyzus americanus), Arizona Bell's vireo (Vireo bellii arizonae), blue grosbeak (Passerina caerulea), summer tanager (Piranga rubra), and vermilion flycatcher (Pyrocephalus rubinus).
+This management plan identifies the actions to manage the Riparian Reserves as part of the Clark County Reserve System under the Multiple Species Habitat Conservation Plan (MSHCP, Clark County 2000a).
+This management plan links management actions to the management goals and objectives (as distinct from the biological goals and objectives; Clark County 2016) to restore, conserve, and protect desert riparian habitats for the MSHCP-covered riparian birds, which include southwestern willow flycatcher (Empidonax traillii extimus), yellow-billed cuckoo (Coccyzus americanus), Arizona Bell's vireo (Vireo bellii arizonae), blue grosbeak (Passerina caerulea), summer tanager (Piranga rubra), and vermilion flycatcher (Pyrocephalus rubinus).
 It defines management responsibilities and serves as a guide for the management of the riparian properties acquired by Clark County along the Muddy River and Virgin River to fulfill Condition K of the Incidental Take Permit.

-This management plan describes the evolution of the MSHCP, the background of acquiring the riparian properties, and provides detailed descriptions of the reserves including physical, biological, water, and cultural resources; land uses; and threats to the natural resources.
+This management plan describes the evolution of the MSHCP, the background of acquiring the riparian properties, and provides detailed descriptions of the reserves including physical, biological, water, and cultural resources; land uses; and ecological stressors to the natural resources.
 The primary section of this plan is the identification of management goals, objectives, and actions.
-As listed in the table below, the goals are broad, general statements that establish the management direction of the reserves, whereas the objectives provide further explanation regarding the intent of the goals.
-Numerous actions are planned that define day-to-day management activities and identify additional actions, steps, and tools to meet these objectives and to achieve the goals.
-Each management action is linked to measures that assess the effectiveness of the action, and ultimately the success of this management plan.
+As listed in the table below, the goals are broad, general statements that establish the management direction of the reserves, whereas the management objectives provide further explanation regarding the intent of the goals.
+Numerous actions are planned that define day-to-day management activities and identify additional actions, steps, and tools to meet these management objectives and to achieve goals.
+Each management action is linked to measures that assess the effectiveness of the action, the success of this management plan.

-Goal 1 Manage reserves to provide habitat for the six MSHCP covered avian species Objectives 1.0 Restore, create, and enhance habitat for riparian bird species Goal 2 Manage reserves to support resource values for other MSHCP and sensitive species when practicable Objectives 2.0 Manage habitat to avoid harm to aquatic species Goal 3 Manage reserve to meet conservation and landowner obligations Objectives 3.0 Control invasive plant species and noxious weeds 4.0 Reduce threat of fire and maintain safe conditions 5.0 Manage property rights and property infrastructure 6.0 Build and maintain positive relationships in the community Goal 4 Expand property holdings of desert riparian habitats for MSHCP covered species Objectives 7.0 Acquire title to private lands from willing sellers 8.0 Acquire conservation easements to public and private lands with willing landowners as appropriate
+Goal/ Objective Management Goals and Objectives for the Riparian Reserves Goal 1 Manage reserves to provide habitat for the six MSHCP covered avian species Objectives 1.0 Restore, create, and enhance habitat for riparian bird species Goal 2 Manage reserves to support resource values for other MSHCP and sensitive species when practicable Objectives 2.0 Manage habitat to avoid harm to aquatic species Goal 3 Manage reserves to meet conservation and landowner obligations Objectives 3.0 Control invasive plant species and noxious weeds 4.0 Reduce threat of fire and maintain safe conditions 5.0 Manage property rights and property infrastructure 6.0 Build and maintain positive relationships in the community Goal 4 Expand property holdings of desert riparian habitats for MSHCP covered species Objectives 7.0 Acquire title to private lands from willing sellers 8.0 Acquire conservation easements to public and private lands with willing landowners as appropriate